 Last week, I stumbled into a journal article from the mid 1990s that felt timely considering the 24/7 media circus around the alleged United Healthcare CEO shooter, Luigi Mangione.
+It was written during the OJ Simpson trial, and explores the constitutional implications of a jury trial in the middle of a media frenzy.

-A twenty-four hour news-cycle and non-stop social media posts are most definitely things they had no way of foreseeing, let alone prepare for in advance.
+intended for the Constitution to be a living document — one that could be updated when something arose that they hadn’t foreseen.
+A twenty-four hour news cycle and non-stop social media posts are most definitely things they had no way of foreseeing, let alone preparing for in advance.

 Will Luigi Mangione Receive a Fair Trial?